hotinglok/leave_meeting_button/README.md

   * Wires, solder, soldering iron to connect the switch legs to the Pro Micro.
   * (Recommended) Plastic Nippers - The prints I ordered were generally pretty good, but I think the fittings are a bit tight.
 Too tight for one of my cases for the pro micro clones I had actually.
 I'm not sure if this is a fault of the .stl file/design or the print itself so I recommend having some nippers or wire cutters to try cut off a tiny bit of the mount where the pro micro goes.
 Pictures included in the build instructions illustrating this.
   * (Optional) 2x M3 nuts
   * (Optional) 4x Adhesive Anti-slip stickers.
 Just makes it move around less on the desk.
+Also helps in case you don't have the exact screws listed since it adds some height.

 ### Build Instructions (written by @hotinglok):
   1) Print the 3 STL files.
 I don't have a 3D printer so I used [Champion3d](https://champion3d.com/) as I am based in the UK.